 Food web ecology

-Head of the working group: Dr. Mario Brauns
+Head of the research group: PD Dr. Mario Brauns

 I am a researcher at the Department River Ecology since 2010.
 I am interested in quantifying relationships between physical heterogeneity, biodiversity and ecosystem functioning in freshwater ecosystems.
 More information can be found on my personal web page.